dgosselin-p4/deployment/nrinstall/README.md

 There is a "configurator" in the Paradigm4 GitHub (https://github.com/Paradigm4/configurator) to create your own SciDB configuration file.

-The computer where you run nrinstall (called the "installer computer") does not have to be one of the hosts you will be running SciDB on.
-You will run nrinstall as a regular user on the installer computer.
+You run nrinstall on the coordinator node as a regular user.

 To get started you downloaded the deployment project from Paradigm4 on GitHub.
 You change directory to "nrinstall" and run "./nrinstall" for help.

-The README.nrinstall file goes into further detail about the "nrinstall" command.

 Additionally if you do not have internet access from your cluster there is a script "pkg_downloader" that can be run on a machine with internet access to download all the packages needed by nrinstall.
-See README.pkg_downloader for further details.
+Seek "pkg_downloader -h" for details.

 ==================================================
 The order of events should be something like this: